Greece Moments Greece Moments

 and the gate of the island opens for our first dance.”

-This is how the romantic-melancholic folk song begins To kástro tis Astropaliás (Το κάστρο της Αστροπαλιάς), which tells of the island, which was still called Astropalaia in Venetian times.
-If you stay on the top of the Chora Castle Hill and look into the infinite distance of the sea, you are seized by an overwhelming feeling of longing and freedom.
+This is how the romantic-melancholic folk song To kástro tis Astropaliás (Το κάστρο της Αστροπαλιάς) begins, telling of the island that was still called Astropalaia in Venetian times.
+If you stand at the top of the Chora Castle Hill and gaze into the infinite expanse of the sea, you are seized by an overwhelming feeling of longing and freedom.

 Kastro Astypalea Griechenland Dodekanes Inseln